Mythologos/EvaLatin2024-NostraDomina/README.md

 The repository mainly revolves around the CLIs present at its top level.
 The CLIs themselves are presented alongside descriptions of them and notes toward reproducing our work.
-The below is further divided into two subsections regarding the initial data creation and dataset splitting (Data) and the hyperparameter tuning as well as the training and evaluation of neural networks (Modeling).
+The below is further divided into three subsections regarding the initial data creation and dataset splitting (Data) and the hyperparameter tuning, the training and evaluation of neural networks (Modeling), and the examination and visualization of model predictions (Results).

 To reproduce our work, some data not innately included in our repository needs to be gathered.
 Links and references to all this data are present in `.gitkeep` files spread throughout the `data` and `resources` directories.